JBShady/COD5-Remastered/README.md

 * (Upgraded) Custom model with unique UV mapping of silver etching

 #### M9A1 Bazooka
-* Tweaked sprint and raise animation timing to look better
+* Tweaked animation sprint/raise/lower timing to look better as this should feel like a heavy weapon
 * Has identical damage and ammo stats with the Panzerschreck, used on non-German maps

 #### Type 30 Bayonets